fredeerock/foreman/README.md

 sudo ./hammer.sh
 ```

-7. A this point you can proceed to the provisioning section to add nodes via PXE booting.

-8. You may also choose to run the `nodes.sh` shell script on any nodes with CentOS already installed.
+7. Optionally, run the `nodes.sh` shell script on any nodes with CentOS already installed.
 After downloading the script make sure to change any parameters you wish.
+In particulare, make sure to comment out the lines that fake DNS, DHCP, and FQDN if you have those running successfully on Foreman master.

 ```bash
 curl -O https://raw.githubusercontent.com/fredeerock/foreman/master/nodes.sh
 chmod 744 nodes.sh
 sudo ./nodes.sh
 ```

+8. To add nodes via Foreman Discovery, PXE boot a node with DHCP.

+2. Choose **Foreman Discovery Image** from the VirtualBox window.
+Then wait for Foreman Discovery to read "SUCCESS."

+3. Go to foreman.example.com on host machine.
+- If you've forgotten the login username and password check the credentials from `~/.hammer/cli_config.yml` on foreman master.
+- Navigate to Hosts > Discovered Hosts
+- Click Provision and choose Host Group **Base**.
+- Wait for installation to finish.
+- Once complete you can login with the Host Group password made in step 7 above.

+4. You may also choose to do the above step using the command line, but you have to install the hammer discovery plugin `yum install rubygem-hammer_cli_foreman_discovery` and set it up via: https://theforeman.org/plugins/foreman_discovery/4.0/index.html.

 ## Vagrant